SoulFireMage/soulfiremage.github.io/content/_index.md

 *Whilst I'm not an enthusiastic self-promoter, the way I've began my current and previous roles was to have some material online to at least show that I know one end of an IDE from another, and perhaps my SELECT from a WHERE.
 That's a reasonable excuse to waffle on with a personal website perhaps.*

-As for the Aktaria starships - these are characters I created in 2015 and, for some reason, didn't evict from my head.
+As for the Aktarian starships - these are characters I created in 2015 and, for some reason, didn't evict from my head.
 Consequently they don't pay rent and they hang about. *Expect a post on tulpas [1]*

 There will be Google documents links and ordinary blog posts mixed here - I'll tidy and refine over time.
 The focus will vary, but I have an active interest in AI and AI Ethics, so expect occasional rambles in this direction.

+A note on Maths.
+Abstract maths of various kinds interests me, however, I'm not a detailed trained mathamatician (I mean I've a GCSE apparently).
+This means I often link some wildly inappropriate ideas together without having any formalisation.
+On the other hand, intense manual SQL coding, most of my work days, means I do actually have to do proof by induction and contradiction all the damn time.
+So I've half a clue and can appreciate category theory and topoi conceptually, same with Operators, latent spaces and other fun things.
+Spinors are head twisting, so I see them as book keeping rotations using transformation.
+Actual mathamaticians will get headaches from some of my repos.
+You got warned.

 *NB: Politics isn't a prime interest for blogging about, so I'm likely to avoid the subject here.*